byt3bl33d3r/MITMf/README.md

 - Upsidedownternet - Flips images 180 degrees

 So far the most significant changes have been:

+- Integrated Responder (https://github.com/SpiderLabs/Responder) to poison LLMNR, NBT-NS and MDNS, and act as a WPAD rogue server.

 - Integrated SSLstrip+ (https://github.com/LeonardoNve/sslstrip2) by Leonardo Nve to partially bypass HSTS as demonstrated at BlackHat Asia 2014